 Do your customers think you need a new one?

-What does it say about your brand?
+What does it say about your business?

 Try to look at your website through the eyes of a visitor, what sort of impression do you think it gives about your brand or products?
 If it’s dated, poorly designed, slow, or badly optimised, it stands to reason that your potential customers will assume the same about your business.
-Your website should be a reflection of your brand and your values, so it’s worth investing in one that will wow any visitors.
+Your website should be a good reflection of your brand and your values, so it’s worth investing in one that will wow any visitors.